icerpc/icerpc-docs/pages/slice/index.md

 integers) in these streams.
 This is doable but laborious.

 It is easier and more typical to use IceRPC together with a serialization library and its associated language-neutral [IDL][idl].
-For example, you can define a Person type in Protobuf or Slice and then let the Protobuf compiler resp. the Slice compiler generate code that encodes and decodes Person to and from bytes in the Protobuf resp.
+For example, you can define a Person type in [Protobuf][protobuf] or Slice and then let the Protobuf compiler resp. the Slice compiler generate code that encodes and decodes Person to and from bytes in the Protobuf resp.
 Slice binary format.

 {% side-by-side alignment="top" %}